 The fully restored Walton County courthouse is the center of Monroe's Historic District.

-The Monroe Art Guild houses a gallery, members' gallery, student gallery, black and white darkroom and pottery studio.
+The Monroe Art Guild houses a gallery, gift shop, art classrooms, and a pottery studio.

 A historic governor's mansion with sophisticated architecture and all the

 charm of a southern home.

 The Monroe-Walton County Library is a part of the Uncle Remus Regional Library System.
 The Library features children's books, internet and computer usage, research materials, historical artifacts of Walton County and so much more!

 The Davis-Edwards House has been meticulously restored to reflect how a family might have lived in the 1800's and houses many wonderful pieces relevant to Walton's past.